Compact connected components in relative character varieties of punctured spheres: Introduction

 \begin{MonThm} Let $G$ be one of the classical Hermitian Lie groups $\SU(p,q)$, $\Sp(2n,\R)$ and $\SO^*(2n)$.
 For any $s\geq 3$, there exists a tuple $h = (h_1, \ldots , h_s) \in G^s$ such that the relative character variety

 has a compact connected component which contains a Zariski dense representation. \end{MonThm}

 \begin{rmk} Most of the paper focuses on representations into $\SU(p,q)$.
 We discuss $\Sp(2n,\R)$ and $\SO^*(2n)$ in Section \ref{ss:MoreLieGroups}.
 Note that the only family of classical Hermitian Lie groups which our theorem does not cover is $\SO(2,n)$.
-We expect our general strategy to work in that case too, but it would require a separate analysis which would lengthen the paper. \end{rmk}
+See Section \ref{sss:SO(2,n)}. \end{rmk}

-The starting point of the proof is to convert this theorem into a result about moduli spaces of parabolic $\SU(p,q)$ Higgs bundles.
+The starting point of the proof is to convert this theorem into a result about moduli spaces of parabolic $\SU(p,q)$-Higgs bundles.
 The general theory of Higgs bundles corresponding to representations into real Lie groups started with Hitchin's paper \cite{HitchinHiggsBundles}, and was fully sorted out by Garcia-Prada and Mundet i Riera \cite{GarciaPradaMundet}, while the parabolic version of the theory was developped by Biquard, Garcia-Prada and Mundet i Riera \cite{BiquardGarcia-Prada}.
-Parabolic $\SU(p,q)$ Higgs bundles have been specifically studied in \cite{Garcia-PradaLogares}, where the authors chose to put aside the punctured sphere case.
+Parabolic $\SU(p,q)$-Higgs bundles have been specifically studied in \cite{Garcia-PradaLogares}, where the authors chose to put aside the punctured sphere case.

 Let us identify $\Sigma_{0,s}$ with the punctured Riemann sphere $\ProjC{1}\backslash \{x_1, \ldots, x_s\}$.
 Very briefly, parabolic Higgs bundles on the punctured Riemann sphere corresponding to representations into $\SU(p,q)$ are the data of $(\UU_\bullet, \VV_\bullet, \gamma, \delta)$ where $\UU_\bullet$ and $\VV_\bullet$ are holomorphic vector bundles over $\ProjC{1}$ of respective rank $p$ and $q$ with a \emph{parabolic structure} at each puncture (which involves a choice of \emph{weights} between $0$ and $1$) and $\gamma$ and $\delta$ are meromorphic sections of $\Hom(\UU,\VV)\otimes \KK$ and $\Hom(\VV,\UU)\otimes \KK$ respectively, with at most simple poles at the punctures and satisfying certain constraints depending on the weights (here $\KK$ is the canonical bundle on $\ProjC{1}$).